ava11235/ava11235.github.io/_posts/2025-11-03-prompt-engineering-threats.md

     content = content.encode('ascii', 'ignore').decode('ascii')

     # Check for suspicious patterns
-    if '{{SYSTEM' in content or 'OVERRIDE' in content: flag_for_review(content)
+    if 'SYSTEM' in content or 'OVERRIDE' in content: flag_for_review(content)
         return None